FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Types-and-Operators.md

 | Seal Output           | `sealOutput`      |    n/a    | <g>✔</g> | <g>✔</g> | <g>✔</g> | <g>✔</g>  |  <g>✔</g>   |   <g>✔</g>    | <g>✔</g> |  <g>✔</g>   |

 :::danger[Caveat]
-At the moment it is not possible to do `ebool result = (lhs == rhs)` and others that return a boolean result.
-This is because FHE.sol expects a `ebool`, while Solidity only allows overloading to return a regular boolean.
+As mentioned, it is currently not possible to perform `ebool result = (lhs == rhs)` and other operations that return a Boolean result.
+This is because FHE.sol expects `ebool`, while Solidity only allows overloading to return a regular Boolean.
 Instead, we recommend `ebool result = lhs.eq(rhs)`.
 :::

-:::danger
+:::Vulnerability
-Using require and decrypt in a TX is dangerous as it can break the confidentiality of the data.
-Please refer to [Useful-Tips](./Useful-Tips.md) to read some more
+Using require and decrypt in a transaction (TX) involves risk as data confidentiality can be compromised.
+Please refer to [Useful-Tips](./Useful-Tips.md) for more on privacy issues.
 :::

 :::tip
-Division and Remainder by `0` will output with an encrypted representation of the maximal value of the uint that is used (Ex. encrypted 255 for euint8)
+Dividing by `0` produces a result that is an encrypted version of the maximum value for the given uint type (e.g., encrypted 255 for `euint8`).
 :::